Building an Enigma Machine in ClojureScript

 :C (zipmap alphabet (seq "FVPJIAOYEDRZXWGCTKUQSBNMHL"))})

-From here, we can now succinctly declare how a chosen letter (key press) traverses through the machine and returned as a cipher to the operator.
+From here, we can now succinctly declare how a chosen letter (key press) traverses through the machine and is returned as a cipher to the operator.

 (defn- invert-rotor [rotor]